MEng in Photonics

 The MEng Curriculum requires completion of 32 graduate-level credits, while satisfying a specialization requirement of 8 to 16 credits and selecting the remaining credits from a broad range of graduate electives.
 The credits of a course can only be used to fulfill the MEng requirements if the student receives a grade of C or better in the course.
 Student should also maintain a cumulative GPA of 3.0 across all graduate level courses taken while enrolled in the MEng program.

-The specialization requirement is met by taking structured courses from a specialization area in one of two ways:
+The specialization requirement is met by taking four structured graduate courses from a specialization.
+Students with appropriate prerequisites may petition to use two 700-level courses to meet the specialization requirement.

 The graduate electives can be ECE graduate courses, non-ECE ENG graduate courses or approved CAS graduate courses in scientific/technical areas.
 You must obtain a grade of C or better in each graduate elective.
 Graduate electives may include at most 4 credits of courses at the 900 level.
 MEng students may also explore graduate electives that embrace technical project management, entrepreneurship, or leadership development.
 Please consult the ECE Department for a listing of such courses that are acceptable as MEng Graduate Electives.